 Today, the Trent Severn Waterway is a popular Ontario tourist attraction, drawing visitors to the Kawartha area.
 It is a famous boating destination and offers a wealth of other tourist activities throughout the year.
 Tourists come to the region from far and wide to explore the Trent Severn Waterway, learn about its history and enjoy everything that the beautiful Kawartha Lakes area has to offer.
 The Trent–Severn Waterway is maintained and operated by Parks Canada under the statutory authority of the Historic Canals Regulations.
 More than 125,000 private and commercial properties are located along the waterway's entire length.
 Supporting the towns, inns, business and attractions along the system are the hundreds of thousands of recreational boaters who ply the waters each season and the steady stream of tourists who visit from far and wide.
 In the future, the Trent-Severn Waterway should remain important to Ontario Tourism for many years to come.

 The Village Inn at Lakefield is close to a number of Kawartha golf courses, making it an ideal base for an enjoyable Ontario golf vacation.
 The Katchiwano Golf & Country Club of Lakefield is a casual Kawartha golf club that is recommended for golfers of all levels.
 An 18-hole, par 71 course, The Katchiwano course is opened to the public and is very reasonably priced.
 Tee times can be booked up to 7 days in advance.
 The Six Foot Bay Golf and Country Club is a semi-private, 18-hole course located on Buckhorn Lake near the city of Peterborough, a close drive to Lakefield.
-This Kawartha golf course has been described as one of the area's “hidden gems.”
+This Kawartha golf course has been described as one of the area's "hidden gems".
 Tee times can be reserved in advance.
-For the serious golfer, The Kawartha Golf & Country Club is a challenging 18-hole course that is sure to be the highlight of any Kawartha golf weekend or midweek golf getaway.
-Designed by Stanley Thompson, The Kawartha Golf & Country Club is private golf course that is also open to the public.
-Call ahead to book your tee time.
+For the serious golfer, The Village Inn has a partnership with the world class Wildfire Golf Course on Stoney Lake.
+Designed by Thomas McBroom, this challenging 18-hole course is sure to be the highlight of any Kawartha golf weekend or midweek golf getaway.
+Call ahead to reserve your tee time through The Inn.

 The Village of Lakefield - Lakefield Village is a beautiful little town, rich in history and culture.
 It has an interesting history, dating from its beginnings as an early Ontario pioneer settlement.
 Lakefield's picturesque setting, with river and canal, still retains all the appeal of its past, with its tree lined streets and its many well preserved old homes and structures - examples of fine 19th century Canadian architecture.
 Today, Lakefield is known as a vibrant cultural and artistic community, boasting a wide variety of shops and good restaurants.
 Lakefield is also home to the world famous Lakefield College School, located just north of town on Lake Katchewanooka.
 Lakefield College School, also known as "The Grove" has been operating since 1879, when it first opened as a preparatory school for about two dozen boys.
 Today, with a co-ed student body of over 350 students, both boarding and day students, Lakefield College School is a highly regarded private school with an impressive list of alumni, including Prince Andrew, the Duke of York.
 Parents visiting Lakefield College boarding students find The Village Inn of Lakefield a comfortable and convenient place to stay when in town.